Israel’s Semiconductor Landscape 2025

 Semiconductors are the tiny chips that make modern life possible.
 They run our phones, cars, hospitals, factories, and defense systems.
 Without them, economies would stall and national security would be at risk.
 Beyond their strategic role, semiconductors also represent one of the fastest-growing global markets.
 Valued at roughly USD 681 billion in 2024, the industry is projected by the World Semiconductor Trade Statistics (WSTS) to grow to USD 701 billion in 2025.
 Furthermore, there is a wide consensus that revenues will surpass USD 1 trillion by 2030, a forecast supported by leading industry bodies and market analysis firms including McKinsey & Company, Deloitte, PwC, and SEMI.

 Despite the enormous market value, semiconductor production remains highly concentrated and vulnerable.
 Advanced chipmaking demands nanometer-scale precision, specialized equipment, and investments of tens of billions of dollars.
-Only a handful of countries control the most critical parts of this supply chain: Taiwan and South Korea dominate manufacturing, with TSMC producing most of the world’s leading-edge chips; the United States leads in design; Israel in R&D; and Europe and Japan in lithography tools, materials, and other specialized equipment.
-This concentration leaves the world economy and national security exposed to political conflict, supply disruptions, or technological bottlenecks.
+Only a handful of countries control the most critical parts of this supply chain: Taiwan and South Korea dominate manufacturing, with TSMC producing most of the world’s leading-edge chips; the United States and Israel lead in chip design; and Europe and Japan in lithography tools, materials, and other specialized equipment.
+This concentration leaves the world economy and national security exposed to political conflict, supply disruptions, or technological bottlenecks

 These vulnerabilities have pushed semiconductors to the top of government agendas worldwide.
 The United States enacted the CHIPS and Science Act to strengthen domestic manufacturing and research, while the European Union’s Chips Act aims to double its global market share by 2030.
 Japan is subsidizing new fabs, China is investing hundreds of billions to achieve self-sufficiency, and countries from India to Israel are rolling out their own semiconductor strategies.
 This global race reflects both economic and strategic value in an era of geopolitical competition.